QuantEcon/lecture-source-py/source/rst/orth_proj.rst

 What vector within a linear subspace of :math:`\mathbb R^n`  best approximates a given vector in :math:`\mathbb R^n`?

-The next theorem provides answer to this question
+The next theorem provides answer to this question.

 **Theorem** (OPT) Given :math:`y \in \mathbb R^n` and linear subspace :math:`S \subset \mathbb R^n`, there exists a unique solution to the minimization problem